UmutVrl/kinova-gen3-ai-candybar-pickplace/README.md

 ### Overview
 Pose estimation and coordinate transformation are critical for robotic manipulation tasks.
 By detecting ArUco markers in the camera image, the scripts compute the marker’s 3D position relative to the camera, then transform this position into the robot’s world (base) coordinate system.
 This enables the robot to interact with objects based on vision feedback, rather than relying on hardcoded positions.
 ### Folder Structure & Scripts
-01_pose_estimation.py	Detects ArUco markers in the camera feed and estimates their 3D pose relative to the camera.
+01_pose_estimation.py	Detects ArUco markers in the camera feed and estimates their 3D pose relative to the camera. <br />
-02_world_coordinates.py	Transforms detected marker/object positions from camera coordinates to robot/world frame, using robot kinematics and extrinsic parameters.
+02_world_coordinates.py	Transforms detected marker/object positions from camera coordinates to robot/world frame, using robot kinematics and extrinsic parameters. <br />
-03_target_get_coordinates_screenshot.py	Captures screenshots and computes the world coordinates of detected targets for pick-and-place.
+03_target_get_coordinates_screenshot.py	Captures screenshots and computes the world coordinates of detected targets for pick-and-place. <br />
 ### Transformation Workflow
 1. Pose Estimation with ArUco Markers 01_pose_estimation.py detects ArUco markers in the camera stream and estimates their position and orientation (pose) in the camera coordinate system using OpenCV’s ArUco module.
 The script uses previously saved camera calibration parameters for accurate 3D localization.